 This paper considers platforms that act as optional intermediaries, i.e., that mediate transactions for which users may also choose to bypass the platform and purchase directly from a seller.
 We focus on a pricing restraint that platforms sometimes impose on sellers, namely, to charge the same price for direct purchases as for mediated transactions.
-We examine the forces that influence whether the platform benefits from imposing such price coherence or whether it is better off allowing the seller to flexibly set different prices across the two channels.
-Also, we study the effect that this choice has on consumers and on total surplus.
+Using recent work on third-degree price discrimination as a jumping-off point, we build a model that allows for flexibility in the curvature of demand, and we demonstrate why this is a crucial force.
+It determines both whether the platform benefits from imposing price coherence and whether or not such a restraint is harmful to consumers and to total surplus.

 Regarding the platform's choice, imposing price coherence drives up the volume of sales that are transacted via the platform.
 However, price flexibility allows the merchant to extract from users a greater share of the benefit they enjoy from using the platform.
-Due to this tradeoff, either arrangement may be preferable, and the choice depends on the shape of the seller's demand.
-When the seller incurs steep dropoffs in profits from charging sub-optimal prices, the platform is better off allowing price flexibility.
-Otherwise, the platform earns greater profits under price coherence.
+Due to this tradeoff, either arrangement may be preferable, and the choice depends on the curvature of the seller's demand.
+When demand is sufficiently concave, the seller incurs steep dropoffs in profits from charging sub-optimal prices.
+The platform is then made better off by allowing the seller to have price flexibility.
+In contrast, when demand is more convex, this lessens the burden on the seller caused by the pricing restraint, and the platform can thus earn greater profits under price coherence.